 After your Metric is displaying your selected data in your desired chart type, it’s time to make it look and feel the way you want.
 The Presentation section allows for you to change the color scheme and the labels of your chart.

 The presentation section is broken into several sections to help with the appearance of your metric.
-These sections include color selection, color assignment, labels, horizontal and vertical axis (if applicable to the chart type), sorting, goals, tooltips, and description.
+These sections include color selection, color assignment, labels, horizontal and vertical axis (if applicable to the chart type), sorting, line options, goals, tooltips, and description, and Text.

 The Color Selection section allows you to select the color scheme you would like to apply to your Metric.